City Grows provides urban oasis in Upper Lawrenceville

 “The young folks that moved in here are really going back to the roots.
 They’re doing their own gardens, they’re raising chickens, they’re keeping bees.
 They’re doing all kinds of cool stuff.”

-In August 2014, when City Grows opened, Logan recalls a business strip all-too different than what we see now.
-“You know, I was down here in the Twilight Zone by myself since I got here,” she says.
-“It seems like years.
+In City Grows’ earliest days, Logan recalls a scene very different from what we see now: “You know, I was down here in the Twilight Zone by myself.
+It seems like years.
 There was no one else storefront-wise who was open besides me.
-And then, when Mauramori [Cafe, formerly at 5202 Butler] closed, there was no one here but me.
-But it’s so nice now that everybody’s moved into the 10th Ward again.”
+Then, when Mauramori [Cafe, formerly at 5202 Butler] closed, there was no one here but me.
+It’s so nice now that everybody’s moved into the 10th Ward again.”

 As the area continues to develop, we’ve got a feeling that its resident urban oasis will be doing the same.

 ↑ Sold year-round, City Grows’ dried wreaths are made locally with garlic bulbs, chili peppers, and other edibles.
 “If you hang them in the kitchen, you can cook with them,” says Logan.